In recent years, there has been a dramatic increase in the number of fraud cases.

 Image Source: Smithsonian Mag

-Charles Ponzi was a notorious Italian immigrant who, between 1918 and 1920, orchestrated an international trading scheme that saw him earning $250,000 a day.
+Charles Ponzi was a notorious Italian immigrant who, between 1918 and 1920, orchestrated an international trading scheme that earned him $250,000 a day.

 Ponzi's story began in Boston, where he discovered the International Reply Coupon (IRC) created by the United States Postal Service (USPS).